blessinvarkey/rlstined/README.md

 # rlstined: The Bhangarh House

-Check out [this link](https://rlstined.streamlit.app/) to try the game.
+rlstined is an Streamlit-based interactive narrative game that engages users in a choose-your-own-adventure style experience.
+The game dynamically presents story nodes and user choices that influence the direction of the narrative.Check out [this link](https://rlstined.streamlit.app/) to try the game.
 Follow the on-screen prompts and make choices by clicking the buttons to navigate through the story.

 ## Features
 - Dynamic story progression based on user choices.